Convergence of the conjugate gradient method with unbounded operators: Numerical tests

-Test 1a (Figure~\ref{fig:1}) reveals that the iterates not only converge in the sense of the error and of the energy norm as expected, but also in the residual sense, and the classical Nemirovskiy-Polyak convergence rate for the energy norm is not violated.

-Of course in retrospect the error vanishing is consistent with the residual vanishing, owing to the boundedness of $A^{-1}$: indeed, obviously,
+Both tests 1a and 1b reveal that the iterates not only converge in the sense of the error and of the energy norm as predicted by Theorem \ref{thm:main}, but also in the residual sense (not covered by Theorem \ref{thm:main}).
+Of course in retrospect the error's vanishing in test 1a is consistent with the residual's vanishing, owing to the boundedness of $A^{-1}$ in tests 1: indeed, obviously,

-In test 2a the the invertibility of $A$ over the whole $\cH$ is removed: the residual (as well as the error and the energy norm) keeps approaching zero as $N$ increases, however the Nemirovskiy-Polyak convergence rate for the energy norm is manifestly violated (Figure~\ref{fig:3}).
+In addition, the classical Nemirovskiy-Polyak convergence rate for the energy norm is not violated in test 1a (Figure~\ref{fig:1}), whereas it appears to be violated in test 1b (Figure~\ref{fig:2}), where $A$ does not have a bounded inverse.

+Heuristically, the slower vanishing rate of $\rho_0$, $\rho_1$, and $\rho_2$ in test 1b is due to the presence of zero in the spectrum of $A=-\frac{\ud^2}{\ud x^2}$: as we are approximating $A^{-1}g$ with polynomials $p_N(A)g$, the approximation to the inverse with polynomials is hampered about the ``bad'' spectral point $\lambda=0$.

+As opposite to tests 1a and 1b, we know from Lemma \ref{lem:anal-non-quasian}(ii) that tests 2a and 2b, represented respectively in Figure~\ref{fig:3} and \ref{fig:4}, are \emph{not covered} by our theoretical analysis, but for the fact that the quantities $\rho_0(f^{[N]})$ and $\rho_1(f^{[N]})$ are surely predicted to stay uniformly bounded in $N$ (Remark \ref{rem:unif-bdd}).
+Such uniform boundedness is confirmed numerically.

+In test 2a, where $A$ has bounded inverse on the whole $\cH$, numerics indicate that $\rho_0(f^{[N]})\to 0$ and $\rho_1(f^{[N]})\to 0$ as $N\to\infty$.
+That provides some practical evidence that there exist non-quasi-analytic data $g$ that still display ``good behaviour'', i.e., convergence at suitable $\rho_\sigma$-level.
+This is completely compatible with our Theorem \ref{thm:main} and Corollary \ref{cor:main}: the use of (quasi-)analyticity that we made therein is solely localised in Proposition \ref{prop:properties_of_zeros}(v) in order to apply Carleman's criterion for the determinacy of the Hamburger moment problem, and that criterion is only a sufficient condition for the uniqueness of the $\nu_\xi$-measure.
+In fact, investigating the nebulous regime beyond quasi-analyticity would be of substantial relevance to understand what minimal assumptions on $g$ and $f^{[0]}$ guarantee the uniqueness of the $\nu_\xi$-measure (that surely fails in certain cases, as we saw in Proposition \ref{prop:generic-regime}), or at least the convergence of the unbounded CG algorithm.

+In comparison, in test 2b (unbounded $A^{-1}$) the decay rates of $\rho_0$ and $\rho_1$ appear to be slower than the counterpart 2a and it is unclear whether there is an actual vanishing, beside the evident decreasing behaviour.

-As opposite to tests 1a and 2a, in tests 1b and 2b the conjugate gradient algorithm is performed to approximate a solution $f$ that is not localised as a Gaussian, but has instead a long tail at large distances.
-As the intuition suggests, this feature affects the convergence at higher regularity levels.
+The residual $\rho_2$ looks clearly decreasing in test 2a, with insufficient numerical evidence for vanishing, though, and instead manifestly divergent in test 2b.
+Here the solution $f=(1+x^2)^{-1}$ is not localised as the Gaussian of tests 1a and 1b, and has instead a long tail at large distances: the intuition suggests that this feature affects the convergence at higher regularity levels.

-More precisely, test 1b (Figure~\ref{fig:2}) shows the vanishing of error, energy norm, and residual, however with an evident violation of the Nemirovskiy-Polyak vanishing rate for the energy norm.

-Test 2b (Figure~\ref{fig:4}) confirms the vanishing of error and energy norm, as is expected in general, but the latter fails to behave according to the Nemirovskiy-Polyak vanishing rate, and also the iterates fail to converge in the sense of the residual.